NadaMohamedAbdAllah8/Laravel-blog/README.md

 This is the source code for the "Laravel From Scratch" Youtube series by Traversy media.
 It is a website with a blog application.
 It also includes full authentication and file uploading.

 ## Version

 1.0.0

 ## Database

-The sql dump is in _SQL/lsapp.sql
+The sql dump is in \_SQL/lsapp.sql

+## My added functionalities after forking:

+1. Sending a notification email after registering, and adding that email to queue